intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 differences with the original API.
 Just note that the class :class:`Chunk` allows you to manipulate an array of sf::Int16 which represents the audio samples.
-So far this class is pretty basic and offers an access to each sample via the operator [] and you can get the data in a `string` for Python 2 or in a `bytes` for Python 3 via :attr:`sf.Chunk.data`.
+So far this class is pretty basic and offers access to each sample via the operator [] and you can get the data in a `string` for Python 2 or in `bytes` for Python 3 via :attr:`sf.Chunk.data`.

 HandledWindow
 -------------
-This extra class allows you to have a window handled by an external API such PyQt4.
+This extra class allows you to have a window handled by an external API such as PyQt4.
 This class is pretty straight forward and you should just follow the cookbook for integrating.

 Socket
 ------
 There's no systematic STATUS to check.
-When something goes wrong, an error is raised and you just have to handle it. ::
+When something goes wrong an error is raised and you just have to handle it. ::

    try: